-Returning to Fig. 8, the minimum strain rate for different stress levels can be used to compare the creep behavior at 700 °C of the three two-phase Fe-Al alloys (Fe-58Al, Fe-61Al and Fe-62Al) and of the single-phase FeAl2 material against each other.
-The stress exponent is in the range of 3-4 for all cases.
-Observations that can be made from Fig. 8 for all stress levels examined include: (i) the Fe-58Al alloy containing FeAl as the pro-eutectoid phase is the least creep resistant, (ii) Fe-62Al containing FeAl2 as the pro-eutectoid phase is better but not as good as the fully lamellar Fe-61Al alloy, and (iii) single phase FeAl2 is superior in creep response (as measured using the minimum creep rate) relative to the off-eutectoid alloys but the response of the fully lamellar alloy virtually overlaps the behavior of single phase FeAl2.
-If we assume that both phases in fully lamellar Fe-61Al deform plastically at the minimum, then from the results from Figs. 7-9, we can conclude that creep under these conditions in the fully lamellar alloy is dominated by the FeAl2 phase.

-With respect to activation energy for creep (as determined using the minimum strain rate), it can be seen in Fig. 9 that for all examined alloys at a stress of 100 MPa and in the temperature interval of 600 and 800 °C, the activation energies lie in a narrow range between 309 and 321 kJ/mol.
+Returning to Figure 8, the minimum strain rate for different stress levels can be used to compare the creep behavior at 700 °C of the three Fe-Al alloys and the single-phase FeAl2 material against each other.
+The stress exponent is in the range of 3 to 4 for all cases and indicates dislocation-mediated deformation.
+Observations that can be made from Figure 8 for all stress levels examined include: (i) the Fe-58Al alloy containing FeAl as the pro-eutectoid phase is the least creep resistant, (ii) Fe-62Al containing FeAl2 as the pro-eutectoid phase is better but not as good as the fully lamellar Fe-61Al alloy, and (iii) single phase FeAl2 is superior in creep response (as measured using the minimum creep rate) relative to the off-eutectoid alloys but the response of the fully lamellar alloy virtually overlaps the behavior of single phase FeAl2.
+By assuming that both phases are deforming when the minimum is reached, the fact that minimum creep rate of the fully lamellar and the single phase FeAl2 match well under similar testing conditions and that the activation energy for creep for single phase FeAl2 is in good agreement with that obtained for the two-phase fully lamellar microstructure, we conclude creep under these conditions is dominated by the FeAl2 phase.
+With respect to activation energy for creep, it can be seen in Figure 9 that for all examined alloys at a stress of 100 MPa and in the temperature interval of 600 and 800 °C, the activation energies lie in a narrow range between 309 - 321 kJ/mol.